T092 package at left used for ZN414Z, YS414,MK414 and TA7642. T018 package at right is used for the original ZN414.

 features for portable or miniature receivers.
 Only one 1.5V cell is required,

-and in its most basic form driving a crystal or high impedance earphone,
+in its most basic form driving a crystal or high impedance earphone, current

 cell possible.
 Voltage is however critical and Ragc may need to be changed